SukkoPera/MechBoard16/README.md

 Remember to tune R207 according to the LEDs you choose and brightness you like.

 To tune the brightness to your liking, you first need to change R207 according to table 11 of the [MAX7219/7221 datasheet](https://www.analog.com/media/en/technical-documentation/data-sheets/max7219-max7221.pdf).
-This will set the brightness of the LEDs of all keys except <kbd>SHIFT</kbd>, <kbd>SHIFT LOCK</kbd> and <kbd>SPACE</kbd>.
+This will set the maximum brightness of the LEDs of all keys except <kbd>SHIFT</kbd>, <kbd>SHIFT LOCK</kbd> and <kbd>SPACE</kbd>.
+The actual brightness can be fine-tuned through some hotkeys (see below).

 Due to its length, the spacebar has 3 LEDs which are linked together: they are all either ON or OFF at any given moment.
 The same goes for the LEDs for the two <kbd>SHIFT</kbd> keys.
 The brightness for these is controlled by resistors R208, 209, 210, 211 and 212.
 These can all be set to the same value, which you should calculate depending on the Vf of the LEDs you are using and the current you set with R207, so that these LEDs have the same brightness as the other ones.